 Mark is currently a member of the following institutions:

 Mark graduated from Wollongong University, New South Wales, with a BSc in Engineering.

 Finance director since September 2005.

 René is a member of the Group Management Committee (GMC) and chairman of the Investment Committee.
-He is a non-executive director of Anglo American Platinum.
+He is a non-executive director of Anglo American Platinum and De Beers.

 He joined BOC France in January 1988 and then held a variety of financial appointments in BOC in the US and the UK.
 Prior to joining BOC, René worked in Paris for Schlumberger and Arthur Andersen Consulting.

 René recently joined the board of Petrofac Limited as a non-executive director.
 He is a former finance director of The BOC Group plc and was a non-executive director of SSE plc (formerly Scottish and Southern Energy plc) until June 2012.

 He holds a doctorate in economics and degrees in finance and economics from the Université de Paris-Dauphine, France, and completed the Financial Management Programme at the Graduate School of Business, Stanford University.